-The Lady Bird Johnson Wildflower Center should be on your list of things to do in Austin.
+The Lady Bird Johnson Wildflower Center should be on your list of things to do in Austin with kids.
 This attraction is a botanical garden and arboretum at the University of Texas.
 It’s here that you can see more than 900 species of native Texas plants.
 Plus, unique architecture, lilypad-covered ponds, stone, and wooden structures, water features, and much more.
 This center is a perfect place to walk, enjoy nature, and take beautiful travel pictures while in Austin.

 Get a taste of the Mediterranean at Tillery Kitchen and Bar

 With all of the diversity and deliciousness that Austin cuisine offers its visitors, it can be challenging to choose a place to eat!
 If you like Mediterranean food, consider stopping by the Tillery Kitchen and Bar.
 The Mediterranean-inspired dishes on their menu are served in eco-chic surroundings.
 You can order yourself a lox plate or a meat and cheese board with a glass of draft wine and enjoy it out on their large patio that offers impressive views of the river below!

 Of all the places to visit in Austin, the Mayfield Park and Nature Reserve offers one of the most serene experiences in the city.
 The Mayfield preserve is a twenty-one-acre natural area where you can find many walking trails, gardens, a historic cottage, and more.
 You will enjoy the scenery and serenity of this attraction.
 Make sure to look for the peacocks that call the preserve home and take top-notch travel photos while you’re there!

 The Mayfield Park and Nature Preserve is great free fun in Austin.
 Keep in mind however that they do not allow pets.